 A nurse manager is a leader who oversees nursing staff on a designated floor or unit of a hospital, rehab center, nursing home or other medical facility.

 As a recent article from Vivian Health noted, transitioning from a bedside RN position to a nurse manager role requires education and experience fitting the wealth of new responsibilities that nurse leaders take on.
 These responsibilities can include scheduling staff, resource allocation and budgeting, along with managing myriad issues that come up day to day.
 Nurse managers can utilize the influence they have to help improve patient care, working conditions and employee well-being.

 Why You Need a BSN

 Given the ever-evolving healthcare environment, obtaining a BSN is more important than ever for professional advancement in nursing.
-To be considered for a nurse manager position, you will likely need a BSN.
-Going beyond the ADN or nursing diploma to a BSN provides the foundation needed to improve your practice and obtain a position as a nurse manager.
+To be considered for a nurse manager position, you will likely need at least a BSN.
+Going beyond the ADN or nursing diploma to a BSN provides the foundation needed to improve your practice, develop leadership skills and succeed in a position as a nurse manager.

 The USC Aiken RN to BSN online program can help you:

 - Learn the strategic thinking skills necessary to effectively manage a staff as you work alongside them